 Even if you rely on your employer's professional indemnity arrangements for claims, it is worth considering whether it is better to be a member of a dental defence organisation in your own right.
 For example, if you were the subject of a GDC investigation, your employer's indemnity would not provide any assistance.

 Individual dental nurse membership of the DDU gives you access to other membership benefits, such as access to dento-legal advice, as well as your own professional indemnity.
 This means you will have somewhere to turn for expert dento-legal advice and legal representation if a GDC investigation or disciplinary hearing arising from your clinical practice.

 Find out more about membership of the DDU.

-This guidance was correct at publication 11/05/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 11/05/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.